AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/qa.md

 ## How is traffic forwarded from Pipeline to the RTML endpoint?

-In this demo environment, Pipeline Smarts is used to forward data from Pipeline to the RTML endpoint.
+In this demo environment, Launch Server Side Forwarding is used to forward data from Pipeline to the RTML endpoint.
+This functionality is currently in beta and will become available later this year.
-In a future implementation, the correct mechanism to use to stream data to any custom endpoint is Launch Server-Side Forwarding when it becomes available later this year.

 ## What is the latency?